 • All staff feel confident in managing the needs of SEND pupils.

 There is a governor appointed as SEND Governor who is responsible for monitoring SEND policy and provision.

 The Head Teacher makes a termly report to the full governing body meeting.
-An annual report is made by the Governing body to parents.
+An annual report is made by the Governing Body to parents.

-Allocation of resources to Special Educational Needs
+Allocation of Resources to Special Educational Needs

-The School’s arrangements for SEN In-Service Training
+The School’s arrangements for SEND In-Service Training

-School SENCOs and LEA advisory staff provide SEN inset for teaching and support staff where appropriate.
+School SENCOs and LEA advisory staff provide SEND inset for teaching and support staff where appropriate.
 This may be whole school based or working with individual teachers.
 Teachers are also encouraged to attend training with external agencies.

-SENCO’s provide induction sessions for NQTs and new members of staff to familiarise them with the SEND procedures.
+SENCOs provide induction sessions for NQTs and new members of staff to familiarise them with the SEND procedures.
 At the beginning of each school year SENCOs remind all staff of the SEND procedures and advise of any update in SEN arrangements.

 Roles and Responsibilities

 • Ensuring that all children have access to high quality teaching and that the curriculum meets the pupil’s individual needs,